RenderKit/openvkl/doc/api.md

   : Configuration parameters for interval iterator contexts.

-Some volume types support parameters that can impact the size of intervals returned during iteration. `amr`, `particle`, `unstructured`, and `vdb` volumes support the `maxIteratorDepth` parameter.
+Some volume types support parameters that can impact the size of intervals returned during iteration. `amr`, `particle`, `structuredRegular`, `unstructured`, and `vdb` volumes support the `maxIteratorDepth` parameter.
 For these volume types, an internal tree structure is used to accelerate iteration, and this parameter defines what level of the tree nodes will be intersected to find intervals.
 In general, a higher depth value will give smaller intervals with tighter bounds on value ranges.
-The default `maxIteratorDepth` value is `VKL_VDB_NUM_LEVELS`-2 for `vdb` volumes, and 6 for all other types.
+The default `maxIteratorDepth` value is `VKL_VDB_NUM_LEVELS`-2 for `structuredRegular` and `vdb` volumes, and 6 for all other types.

 `unstructured` volumes further support the `elementaryCellIteration` parameter.
 Enabling this will give intervals spanning individual cell intersections, rather